henrikvilhelmberglund/unocss-tutorial/src/content/tutorial/1-basics/3-shortcuts/4-dynamic-shortcuts-with-arbitrary-colors/content.md

 In UnoCSS we can't have spaces in arbitrary brackets `[not ok]`, they have to be replaced with underscores: `[this_is_ok]`.

-This shortcut looks a bit crazy but what we're really doing is using the color-mix() function, taking in an sRGB color and mixing a certain percentage of the color we passed in to the shortcut with black or white.
+This shortcut looks a bit complicated but what we're really doing is using the color-mix() function, taking in an sRGB color and mixing a certain percentage of the color we passed in to the shortcut with black or white.

 :::info
 There is actually a better way to use your own colors in UnoCSS: the `theme` object.
 We will look at this in the next lesson.